Coalgebraic Semantics for Nominal Automata: Preliminaries

 \item A functor on $\C$ is \emph{locally monotone} if its restrictions $\C(A,B) \to \C(FA,FB)$ to the hom-sets are monotone. \end{enumerate} \end{defn} \begin{notheorembrackets} \begin{theorem}[{\cite[Prop.~5.6]{amm21}}] Let $F$ be a locally monotone functor on a left strictly $\DCPOb$-enriched category.
 If an initial algebra $(\mu F, \ini)$ exists, then $(\mu F, \ini^{-1})$ is a terminal coalgebra. \end{theorem} \end{notheorembrackets}

+(This uses that the structure $\iota\colon F(\mu F) \to \mu F$ of the initial algebra is an isomorphism by Lambek's Lemma~\cite{Lambek68}.)
 This result is an adaptation of an earlier related result proved by Freyd~\cite{Freyd92} for locally continuous functors on $\omega$-cpo-enriched categories.
 Note that preservation of bottom on the right ($f \cdot \bot = \bot$) is not needed for this result.